sylynder/webby/README.md

 ## About Webby

-**Webby** aims to be a "lego-like" PHP framework that allows you to build APIs, Console Applicatons and Web Applications in a modular architecture, that can also integrate other features from existing PHP frameworks or other PHP packages with ease.
+**Webby** aims to be a "lego-like" PHP framework that allows you to build APIs, Console/Cli and Web Applications in a modular architecture, that can also integrate other features from existing PHP frameworks or other PHP packages with ease.

-Build Awesome PHP applications with a Sweet Application Architecture.
-It is an extension of the CodeIgniter3 framework for easy web application development with an easy syntax (Syntactic Sugar) for beginners.
+Build Awesome PHP applications with a "Sweet Application Architecture".
+It is an extension of the CodeIgniter3 framework for easy web application development with an easy developer experience (DX) for beginners.

 ## Features